mikenakis/Bathyscaphe/README.md

 Copyright © 2022, Michael Belivanakis, a.k.a.
 MikeNakis, michael.gr

 ## <a name="license">&ZeroWidthSpace;</a>License

 - ### <a name="license-bathyscaphe-claims">&ZeroWidthSpace;</a>Module `bathyscaphe-claims`: MIT license

     - The `bathyscaphe-claims` module is available under the **_MIT License_**, which is a very permissive open source license, allowing Bathyscaphe annotations to be freely used in any kind of code with minimal licensing concerns.
 See [Wikipedia: MIT License](https://en.wikipedia.org/wiki/MIT_License).

 - ### <a name="license-bathyscaphe">&ZeroWidthSpace;</a>Modules `bathyscaphe` and `bathyscaphe-test`: Dual license

   The `bathyscaphe` and `bathyscaphe-test` modules of Bathyscaphe are available under a dual-license scheme.
 You can choose either the GNUAGPL v.3 license, or the BATCL v.1 license.
-If you take no action regarding licensing, the license that applies by default is the GNUAGPL.  `SPDX-License-Identifier: AGPL-3.0-only OR BATCL-1.0`
+If you take no action regarding licensing, the license that applies by default is the GNUAGPL.

     - #### <a name="license-bathyscaphe-agpl">&ZeroWidthSpace;</a>GNU Affero General Public License (GNUAGPL) v.3